github/developer.github.com/content/v3/issues.md

 <%= headers 200 %>
 <%= json :issue %>

-## Custom MIME Types
+## Custom media types

-These are the supported MIME types for issues.
-You can read more about the use of MIME types in the API [here](/v3/media/).
+These are the supported media types for issues.
+You can read more about the use of media types in the API [here](/v3/media/).

     application/vnd.github.VERSION.raw+json
     application/vnd.github.VERSION.text+json